 1. GO TO A SCHOOL THAT SPECIALISES IN ANIMATION AND VISUAL EFFECTS

 This is one of the best ways to gain a foothold in this type of career.
 Make sure the school you choose has instructors that are working in the film and broadcast industry.
 Instructors that are current professionals working in the industry are much more likely to know the most up to date CG software and digital production art techniques.
 Not to mention the added benefit that these people can help get you a job by networking directly with you.
 These types of schools have invested their time in you, and will want to see you succeed, opening up possible internships, that help you to gain the upper hand in your career path.

 - Inquire about Job placement after you graduate.

 - Research feedback from former students.

 You must always strive to be on top.
-Dennis Muren, a VFX specialist who's work involved the computer generated dinosaur effects on Jurassic Park, had this advice to give:
+Dennis Muren, a VFX specialist whose work involved the computer-generated dinosaur effects on Jurassic Park, had this advice to give:

 - Develop your own short movies.

 - Learn to structure your work properly.

 - Recognise where VFX fits into a story.